dimosr/dimosr.github.io/_posts/2017-04-19-acceptance-tests-with-spring.md

 As a result, acceptance tests should be combined with the appropriate suite of contract tests.
 This combination can achieve good behaviour coverage, while also keeping tests more focused on a single thing and less flaky.
 For a more elaborate discussion on this pattern and the usage of contract tests, a very good reference is [this article](https://martinfowler.com/articles/practical-test-pyramid.html).

-**[Update - 13/11/2018]** Almost a year after this post was published, I was invited to give a talk about the methodology presented here in the microservices meetup in London.
-So, if you prefer the audiovisual version, you can find this talk [here](https://skillsmatter.com/skillscasts/12275-acceptance-testing-in-the-microservices-world).

 **[Update - 21/07/2019]** I finally managed to get some time to create a code prototype of what is described in this post.
 You can find it [here](https://github.com/dimosr/acceptance-testing-demo).

+**[Update - 13/11/2018]** I was also invited to give a talk about the methodology presented here in the London Java Community.
+So, if you prefer the audiovisual version, you can find this talk [here](https://skillsmatter.com/skillscasts/14037-london-java-community-june).

 ## References